Arabian-vACC/library/docs/pilots/al bateen/departures.md

 On receipt of a line-up clearance pilots shall ensure, complying with safety and standard operating procedures, that they are able to line-up on the runway as soon as the preceding aircraft has commenced take-off roll.

 Wherever possible, pilots are encouraged to conduct a rolling takeoff to minimise runway occupancy time.

+# VFR Procedures
+## Traffic Remaining in the Circuit
+Traffic wishing to conduct circuits at Al Bateen shall expect clearance in line with the below procedures:

+- **Left hand** circuits for VFR traffic on runway 31
+- **Right hand** circuits for VFR traffic on runway 13
+- A maximum altitude of 1500 ft
+- One aircraft shall be permitted in the circuit at any given time

+## Traffic Leaving the CTR
+Standard VFR routes apply to all VFR traffic within the Al Bateen CTR, and can be found in the Abu Dhabi CTA VFR charts.
+Pilots looking to leave the zone in any direction can expect to be assigned one of these routings.
+If pilots have a specific routing request, they must pass this to the relevant controller when requesting clearance.

+!!! note
+    Traffic leaving the zone will require coordination between controllers.
+For this reason, pilots may be requested to reroute or VFR may be denied at times of increased traffic load.